Fostering Faith at Home

 Have a worship dance party.
 Put on praise music or use kids worship songs found on YouTube.

 Parents can lead a Bible craft with their kids.
-Lots of craft ideas!
+We have lots of craft ideas!

 Online Learning and Brain Boosting Resources!